ares-slone/uk-gift-store-sales/README.md

 # Executive Summary

-For the reporting period between December 2010 and November 2011, **sales totaled £8,848,305** with an **average AOV of £386**. **Sales are fairly steady in Q1-Q3** with an average monthly sales total of £634k, **then increase over Q4** with a significant peak in November, while AOV remains steady throughout the year. **Top product categories are Home Decor and Kitchen & Dining** by a wide margin, comprising 30% and 24% of total sales respectively.
+For the reporting period between December 2010 and November 2011, **sales totaled £8,848,305** with an **average AOV of £386**. **Sales are fairly steady in Q1-Q3** with an average monthly sales total of £634k, **then increase over Q4** with a significant peak in November, while AOV remains steady throughout the year. **Top product categories are Home Decor & Accents and Kitchen & Dining** by a wide margin, comprising 30% and 24% of total sales respectively.

 Overall, while the pattern of sales during the reporting period would suggest that end of year holidays are the main driving factor of sales, the top product categories, individual product purchase patterns, and AOV trends suggest otherwise.
 The following sections of this report will highlight these contrasting patterns and suggest potential areas of growth to expand on both seasonal and non seasonal sales.